10 AR KPIs Every Finance Team Should Track in 2026

 Which KPI best predicts near-term cash?

-The promise-to-pay pipeline, because it reflects real customer intent rather than invoice due dates.
+The promise-to-pay pipeline, because it reflects real customer intent and committed payment dates rather than nominal invoice due dates.
+It gives finance a forward view that aging alone cannot.

-Ready to operationalize your AR metrics?
+Ready to operationalize your AR metrics and turn revenue into cash faster?
 Book a demo.

 .avif)